Ravenholdt-TC/SimcScripts/README.md

 In order to work with the scripts in this repository, copy the file `SimcConfig_Example.yml` to `SimcConfig.yml` and change the parameters to match your setup and needs.

-General simulation settings are set in `SimcGlobalConfig.simc`.
+General simulation settings are set in `conf/SimcGlobalConfig.simc`.

 If you want to access SimC default profiles, you can use the variable `$(simc_profiles_path)` in your simc profiles.